Differentially Private Link Prediction With Protected Connections: Additional details about experiments

+\xhdr{Base LP protocols} We provided results for AA, CN, GCN and Node2Vec as four candidates of $\Acal$ in the main part of the paper.
+Here, we also consider (i)~ two additional algorithms based on the triad-completion principle~\cite{LibenNowellK2007LinkPred} viz., Preferential Attachment (PA) and Jaccard coefficient (JC); and, (ii)~ four additional algorithms based on fitting node embeddings, viz., Struct2Vec~\cite{ribeiro2017struc2vec}, DeepWalk~\cite{perozzi2014deepwalk}, LINE~\cite{tang2015line} and PRUNE~\cite{lai2017prune}.

-For triad-based LP heuristics, the implementations are trivial, and we need no hyper parameter tuning.
+\xhdr{Implementation details} For triad-based LP heuristics, the implementations are trivial, and we need no hyper parameter tuning.
 For embedding based methods, the node representations are generated using the training graph.
-Then, following earlier work \cite{ZhangC2018LinkPredGNN,grover2016node2vec}, we use the Hadamard product of the nodes embeddings as features and use them to train a logistic classifier (in Liblinear~\cite{fan2008liblinear}) and then use the trained model to predict links.
-In each of these method, we set the dimension of embedding to be~$z=5$ in contrast to the default value of $z=128$, which is set using cross-validation.
-The remaining hyper-parameters are as follows, which is also set using cross-validation. \begin{itemize} \item \textbf{Node2Vec}: Number of walks is $10$ and the walk length is $80$. \item \textbf{Struct2Vec}: Number of walks is $10$, the walk length is $10$ and the number of layers is $6$. \item \textbf{PRUNE}: Learning rate is $10^{-4}$, the epoch size is $50$ and batch size is $1024$. \item \textbf{LINE}: Learning rate is $0.025$, and the number of negative samples is $5$. \end{itemize} All the other hyperparemeters are set as default in the corresponding software.
-The experiments are carried out using a Debian-9 OS with 4-core Intel(R) Core(TM) i3-3225 CPU @ 3.30GHz machine having 8GB RAM.
-Except for embedding computations which are done using the codes available in respective github repositories, we wrote the rest of the codes-- starting from sampling training graphs, score calculation to implementation of \dpp\ algorithms--- in MATLAB R2017b.
+Then, following earlier work \cite{ZhangC2018LinkPredGNN,grover2016node2vec}, we use the $L_2$ features and use them to train a logistic classifier (in Liblinear~\cite{fan2008liblinear}) and then use the trained model to predict links.
+In each of these method, we set the dimension of embedding to be~$z=80$ cross-validation.
+The remaining hyper-parameters are as follows, which is also set using cross-validation.

+\begin{itemize} \item \textbf{GCN}: Number of epochs is $80$, learning rate is $0.01$, weight decay is $5\times 10^{-4}$ and the number of hidden layers is $20$. \item \textbf{Node2Vec}: Number of walks is $10$ and the walk length is $80$. \item \textbf{PRUNE}: Learning rate is $10^{-4}$, the Number of epochs is $50$ and batch size is $300$. \item \textbf{DeepWalk}: Learning rate is $10^{-4}$, the Number of epochs is $50$ and batch size is $300$. \item \textbf{LINE}: Learning rate is $10^{-4}$, and the number of negative samples is $5$. \item \textbf{Struct2Vec}: Number of walks is $10$, the walk length is $10$ and the number of layers is $6$. \end{itemize} All the other hyperparameters are set as default in the corresponding software.